Can I Use Wax Melts Around Pets?

 As someone who loves both wax melts and furry friends, I often get asked about their compatibility.
 It's a fair question!
 We want our homes to smell delightful, but not at the expense of our beloved pets.

-Wax melts can be safe for pets, but it’s crucial to understand the difference between essential oils (natural plant extracts, which can be harmful to pets, like eucalyptus and citrus) and lab-made fragrance oils (synthetic chemicals compounds designed to mimic scents)
+So, are wax melts safe for pets?
+In short: yes, Wax melts can be safe for pets, but it’s crucial to understand the difference between essential oils (natural plant extracts, which can be harmful to pets, like eucalyptus and citrus) and lab-made fragrance oils (synthetic chemicals compounds designed to mimic scents)

 Some fragrance compounds, like d-limonene or linalool, eucalyptus can irritate pets, especially in high concentrations.